kabirbaidhya/nodejs-sample-app/README.md

 ## Configuration

-Create a database in `postgres` & import the sample database schema.
+Create a `postgres` database & import the sample schema.
 ```
 $ createdb YOUR_DATABASE
 $ psql YOUR_DATABASE < resources/data/schema.sql